 The richly decorated interior with a central nave and open seating galleries at the sides is much like that of a Lutheran church.
 Förster located the bimah (raised platform from which the Torah is read) at the far end near the ark, where the Torah scrolls are kept.

 Organ music was also important to the services.
 Nowadays the Synagogue is only filled with worshippers, but sometimes the temple turns into an important concert place.

-You can find the Jewish Museum to the left from the entrance.
+You can find the Jewish Museum to the left of the entrance.